Browse Walker, Weaver, West, Wilson, Woodward, Wylie, and more

 $25.00

-[Armed Services Editions] Weaver, John D. Wind Before Rain.
+[Armed Services Editions] Webster, Noah.
+Webster's New Handy Dictionary.
 NY, Armed Services Editions, n.d.
 (1945), first edition thus, wrappers.
 Softcover.
-No. 879 in this important series, a novel set in Virginia's Shenandoah Valley, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
-Very good.
-JD33296
+No. 718 in this important series, second issue of this number with the numbering sequence in the rear from No. 735 to 774 (the first issue is numbered from No. 695 to 734), based on Webster's New International Dictionary, a very scarce book, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
+Front cover rough, else very good.
+JD33929

-[Armed Services Editions] Welch, Douglass.
-Mr. Digby.
+[Armed Services Editions] Webster, Noah.
+Webster's New Handy Dictionary.
 NY, Armed Services Editions, n.d.
-(1946), first edition thus, wrappers.
+(1945), first edition thus, wrappers.
 Softcover.
-No. 1109 in this important series, "humorous tales of a demon photographer" by this Seattle newspaperman, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
-Very good.
-JD35136
+No. 718 in this important series, second issue with other ASE titles listed in the rear from Nos.
+735 to 774, "based upon Webster's international dictionary," this and the other dictionary, No. 717, are among the scarcest books in the series, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
+A bit rough and with some ink numbering not affecting the text.
+JD34955

-[Armed Services Editions] Wells, H. G. The Island of Dr. Moreau.
+[Armed Services Editions] Webster, Noah.
+Webster's New Handy Dictionary.
 NY, Armed Services Editions, n.d.
 (1945), first edition thus, wrappers.
 Softcover.
-No. 698 in this important series, a fantasy-thriller, film source, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
-Very good plus.
-JD34933
+No. 717 in this important series, second issue with other ASE titles listed in the rear from Nos.
+735 to 774, "based upon Webster's international dictionary," this and the other dictionary, No. 718, are among the scarcest books in the series, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
+Good.
+JD36485

-[Armed Services Editions] Wells, H. G. The Time Machine.
+[Armed Services Editions] Webster, Noah.
+Webster's New Handy Dictionary.
 NY, Armed Services Editions, n.d.
 (1945), first edition thus, wrappers.
 Softcover.
-No. T-2 in this important series, a classic fantasy and source for several films, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
-Very good.
-JD34393
+No. 718 in this important series, first issue with other ASE titles listed in the rear from Nos.
+696 to 734, "based upon Webster's international dictionary," this and the other dictionary, No. 717, are among the scarcest books in the series, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
+Spine faded, else very good.
+JD36487

 [Armed Services Editions] Wells, H. G. The War of the Worlds.
 NY, Armed Services Editions, n.d.
 (1945), first edition thus, wrappers.
 Softcover.
 No. 745 in this important series, a fantasy classic and film source, reprinted later in the series as No. 1091 in 1946, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
 Very good plus.
 JD34451